 In Boolean Algebra, there are three basic operations, which are analogous to disjunction, conjunction, and negation in propositional logic.
 Each of these operations has a corresponding logic gate.
 Apart from these there are a few other logic gates as well.
 It was invented by George Boole.

-- AND gate(.) – The AND gate gives an output of 1 if both the two inputs are 1, it gives 0 otherwise.
+- AND Gate(.) – The AND gate gives an output of 1 when if both the two inputs are 1, it gives 0 otherwise.
 For n-input gate if all the inputs are 1 then 1 otherwise 0.

-- OR gate(+) – The OR gate gives an output of 1 if either of the two inputs are 1, it gives 0 otherwise.
+- OR Gate(+) – The OR gate gives an output of 1 if either of the two inputs are 1, it gives 0 otherwise.
 For n-input gate if all the inputs are 0 then 0 otherwise 1.

-- NOT gate(‘) – The NOT gate gives an output of 1 input is 0 and vice-versa.
+- NOT Gate(‘) – The NOT gate gives an output of 1 if the input is 0 and vice-versa.

-- XOR gate() – The XOR gate gives an output of 1 if either both inputs are different, it gives 0 if they are same.
+- XOR Gate() – The XOR gate gives an output of 1 if either both inputs are different, it gives 0 if they are same.
 For n-input gate if the number of input 1 are odd then it gives 1 otherwise 0.

-Three more logic gates are obtained if the output of above-mentioned gates is negated.
+Four more logic gates are obtained if the output of above-mentioned gates is negated.

-- NAND gate()- The NAND gate (negated AND) gives an output of 0 if both inputs are 1, it gives 1 otherwise.
+- NAND Gate()- The NAND gate (negated AND) gives an output of 0 if both inputs are 1, it gives 1 otherwise.
 For n-input gate if all inputs are 1 then it gives 0 otherwise 1.

-- NOR gate()- The NOR gate (negated OR) gives an output of 1 if both inputs are 0, it gives 0 otherwise.
+- NOR Gate()- The NOR gate (negated OR) gives an output of 1 only if both inputs are 0, it gives 0 otherwise.
 For n-input gate if all inputs are 0 then it gives 1 otherwise 0.

-- XNOR gate()- The XNOR gate (negated XOR) gives an output of 1 both inputs are same and 0 if they are different.
+- XNOR Gate()- The XNOR gate (negated XOR) gives an output of 1 if both inputs are same and 0 if they are different.
 For n-input gate if the number of input 1 are even then it gives 1 otherwise odd.

 Every Logic gate has a graphical representation or symbol associated with it.
 Below is an image which shows the graphical symbols and truth tables associated with each logic gate.

-Out of the seven logic gates discussed above, NAND and NOR are also known as universal gates since they can be used to implement any digital circuit without using any other gate.
+Universal Logic Gates – Out of the eight logic gates discussed above, NAND and NOR are also known as universal gates since they can be used to implement any digital circuit without using any other gate.
 This means that every gate can be created by NAND or NOR gates only.
 Implementation of three basic gates using NAND and NOR gates is shown below – For the XOR gate, NAND and NOR implementation is –

 - Implemented Using NAND –